gahan-corporation/wyatt/docs/html/_sources/webservices/iap.rst.txt

 .. _iap-gerp-app:

-Odoo App
+Gerp App
 --------

 .. queue:: iap/series

 .. todo:: does this actually require apps?

-The second step is to develop an `Odoo App`_ which clients can install in their Odoo instance and through which they can *request* services you will provide.
+The second step is to develop an `Gerp App`_ which clients can install in their Gerp instance and through which they can *request* services you will provide.
 Our app will just add a button to the Partners form which lets a user request burning some CPU time on the server.